Vlad-404/trivia-game/README.md

 ## Acknowledgments and thank you's

 - Huge thank you to my mentor [Simen](https://github.com/Eventyret) for helping me chose the topic providing a starting resources and helping me along the way.
-- big thank you to all the people maintaining the [Open trivia DB](https://opentdb.com/) who are providing their resources for free.
+- Big thank you to all the people maintaining the [Open trivia DB](https://opentdb.com/) who are providing their resources for free.
 - [Stack Overflow](https://stackoverflow.com/) for hosting helpful discussions which helped me during my project.
 - [WebDev simplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) and [James Q Quick](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw) for being an inspiration to build this game.
 - Code institute slack community that was patient enough with my questions.

->*Thank you for visiting my page and I hope you'll have fun playing the game.*
+>**Thank you for visiting my page and I hope you'll have fun playing the game.**

 [_Back to top_](https://github.com/Vlad-404/trivia-game#trivia-game)